 This tool is especially helpful if you have multiple investment accounts and want to look at them in one place.
 You can assess your risk level, analyze past performance, and compare your investments to your target.

 The investment tools that Personal Capital offers make it easy to view your overall investment portfolio health.

 The Fee Analyzer is designed to save you money.
-There can be lots of little 401k fees that can easily go unnoticed.
+There can be lots of little 401k fees that can quickly go unnoticed.

-This tool will help you find alternatives to mutual funds that are costing you money to be managed.
+This tool will help you find alternatives to mutual funds that cost money to be managed.
 Personal Capital found that switching from a 401k mutual fund to a non-401k mutual fund saved investors an average of $175 per year.

 The Fee Analyzer will give you recommendations similar to your current investments, without the expensive management fees.

-What could be better: We love that Personal Capital offers excellent resources and an awesome free app.
-The biggest downside is you’ll get notifications advertising the premium Wealth Management plans that Personal Capital offers.
+What could be better: We love that Personal Capital offers excellent resources and a great free app.
+The biggest downside is you’ll get notifications advertising the premium Wealth Management plans that Personal Capital provides.